Original Date: May 15, 2000

 - Discuss aggravated circumstances as listed per RCW 13.34.132 with assigned Assistant Attorney General.

 - Convene a Permanency Planning meeting within 30 days after the court determines aggravated circumstances exist.
-Identify a permanent planning goal per 4305 Permanency Planning policy.
+Identify a permanent planning goal per Permanent and Concurrent Planning policy.

 - Determine if compelling reasons/good cause exists to not file a petition for TPR.